moviet/tuisql/README.md

   ```

   **Quotes** :
-   > With various examples on above you can create many styles by your self
+   > With various examples on above you can express many styles by your self

 ### Hardcoded Query

-* We don't know what is the possibility you want, so you can make a _hardcoded_ like this
+* You don't want anybody knows what you need, so you can make a _hardcoded_ like this
   ```php
   $select  = ['column','column'];
   $table   = ['tableA']